 After memorizing this psalm and preaching it for years, one day I noticed in my grandmother’s Bible a note beside verse 17.
 “Papa’s favorite verse.”
 I was stunned.
 That’s the great-grandfather whom I never knew, but who preached the Word in and around the turn of the 20th century, traveling on horseback or in a wagon or on foot.

-Psalm 103 is all about God’s love.
+Psalm 103 is one of the great passages about God’s love.
 The psalmist stacks insight upon insight, accolade upon accolade.
 Never should we let people say the Old Testament is about wrath or law and the New about grace.
 It’s all grace, from beginning to the end.
 The psalmist quotes from God’s self-revelation in Exodus 34:6-7, perhaps the most quoted Old Testament passage of all.

 Verse 14 is great comfort to those of us who sin.
 (That would be all of us!)
 “He Himself knows our frame; He is mindful that we are but dust.”
 He who created us knows we are made of humble stuff.
 He knows He got no bargain when He saved us.
 When we sin, the only one surprised is us.
 And yet, God loves us still, as He did from the first.
 That’s why He built into the system a fail-safe way back into His presence when we sin.
 It’s called the cross, pre-figured by every altar in the Old Testament.